utilmeta/utilmeta-py/docs/en/tutorials/user-auth.md

 !!! abstract "Declarative ORM"
 	UtilMeta has developed an efficient declarative ORM mechanism, also known as Scheme Query.
 We use `orm.Schema[User]` to define a Schema class with the User model injected, so that we can use the methods of the schema class to create, update, and serialize data.
 You can find more in [Data Query and ORM Document](../../guide/schema-query)

-We can also find that a decorator named `@auth.session_config.plugin` is plug-in to the UserAPI class.
-This is the where the Session configuration is applied to the API.
+We can also find that a decorator named `@auth.session_config.plugin` is plugin to the UserAPI class.
+This is where the Session configuration is applied to the API.
 This plugin can save the Session data after each request and patch the response with corresponding `Set-Cookie` header

 ### Login & Logout API